 Is Traveling to the Ecuador a Good Place for a Family Vacation?

-The Galapagos is one of the great wildlife experiences on the planet, and its all small animals and birds, making it extremely kid friendly.
-Sea lions and seals, tortoises, iguanas and crabs, and all kinds of birds are simply amazing to get up close and personal to.
-On the mainland, staying at a hacienda is incredible fun, with horseback riding, hiking, mountain biking, cooking lessons, great local markets and much more.
+Staying on a hacienda is an incredibly fun family vacation.
+With horseback riding, hiking, mountain biking, cooking lessons, great local markets and so much more.
 One can also easily access the fringes of the Amazon jungle and spend a few days in a great lodge learning about this amazing biosphere.

 What is food like in Ecuador?